Formoterol Side Effects

 Applies to formoterol: inhalation aerosol powder, inhalation capsule, inhalation solution

-Check with your doctor immediately if any of the following side effects occur while taking formoterol:More common
+You should check with your doctor immediately if any of these side effects occur when taking formoterol:More common

 - Body aches or pain